 Beretta M9 History

 The .45 ACP M1911 was used by all three branches of the United States Army until 1988.
-In 1988, the 9mm Beretta M9 became the standard issue American handgun.
+In 1988, the 9mm Beretta M9 pistol became the standard issue for the United States armed services.

 Some of the upgrades included a Picatinny rail and a magazine coated with physical vapor deposition.
 The Picatinny rail allowed for specific attachments such as lights and laser sights while the new magazine made it easier to reload in adverse weather conditions, such as the sand and grit common in desert environments.